mbcrump/mbcrump-blog/_posts/2018-02-25-azure-tips-and-tricks97.md

 ## Open Visual Studio

-Create a C# Azure Function application by opening Visual Studio and selecting the template:
+Create a C# Azure Function application by opening Visual Studio and selecting the template under the **Cloud** node as shown below:

 <img style="border:3px solid #021a40" src="/files/emailsub3.png">

-I'm going to use the **Azure Storage Account** that we created earlier:
+Under Storage, change the default emulator to the **Azure Storage Account** that we created earlier:

 <img style="border:3px solid #021a40" src="/files/emailsub4.png">